algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 Architect the interpreter to scale efficiently with the complexity of assembly programs, facilitating the incorporation of a growing number of instructions and features.
 Ensure that the interpreter's performance remains acceptable as both the size and complexity of assembly code grow, providing a scalable solution.

+## IV.
+Conclusion

+In conclusion, this document outlines the roadmap for Team 7's Virtual Processor project.
+We've defined a clear vision, set achievable objectives, and established practical guidelines.
+Our focus on simplicity, collaboration, and accessibility in both language design and programming guidelines ensures a user-friendly and educational tool.

+As we move forward, this document will guide our development, emphasizing a commitment to quality and practical utility.
+Let's work together to bring these aspirations to life in a tangible project.